 The United States was ranked 16th when it comes to the infrastructure competitiveness.

-Even Jamaica is having issues with affordable housing for healthcare workers.
+Even Jamaica is also having issues with affordable housing for healthcare workers.
 Dr. Christopher Tufton, the Health Minister of Jamaica, is now studying a public-private partnership proposal.
-This will involve establishing accommodations for health workers.
+This will therefore involve establishing accommodations for health workers.
 It will be beneficial not just for health care providers but also for the community.

 A public-private partnership, PPP, is a long-term contract between a private corporation and a governmental body.
 The PPP will supply public benefits, such as a service or an asset; in this case, housing for a particular group of employees.